A podcast for defiant global citizens covering immigration, identity, belonging and what home even means

 A host who's been through it

 I'm Isabelle Roughol, an independent journalist who's lived on four continents.
-An immigrant, a returnee, an immigrant again, a nomad, an exchange student, a global executive...
+An immigrant, a returnee, an immigrant again, an exchange student, a global executive...
 I've worn all the hats.
 I nerd out on nuanced conversations, understanding systemic issues and connecting worlds that don't understand one another.
 People struggle to identify where I come from, and I like it that way.
 I bring my life experience and global perspective to the issues of the day.
 I'm never partisan, but I'm not neutral either.

 Get the newsletter